leagueofscholars/behavioral-ds.github.io/content/authors/amelie-girard/_index.md

 - name: University of Technology Sydney

 # Short bio (displayed in user profile at end of posts)
-bio: Dima studies ways of revealing and understanding the nature of bias and misinformation.
+bio: Amelie studies the gap between prediction and explanation in decision making

 interests:
 - Active Learning